Secure the best salary and compensation package

 Whether on-site childcare or a childcare allowance, this benefit is hugely important to working parents who would otherwise need to spend a large chunk of their salary paying for childcare.
 Calculate whether the financial benefit of the childcare offer justifies a lower salary.

-If you're serious about developing your career and learning new skills with online resources, MBA, coaching or else, this can be invaluable.
-Continuous formal learning, coaching or mentoring may not seem like a tangible benefit in the short term, but can have a huge impact on your earning potential longer term.
+If you're serious about developing your career and learning new skills with online resources, an MBA, coaching, or something else, this can be invaluable.
+Continuous formal learning, coaching, or mentoring may not seem like a tangible benefit in the short term, but can have a huge impact on your earning potential longer term.

 Working from home